 Bolster map skills and recapitulate the names of the thirteen British Colonies of America with this locate and label activity.
-Direct 6th grade children to identify each colony and name it.
+Direct children in grade 4 and grade 5 to identify each colony and name it.
 Recognize the three colonial divisions as well.

-Categorize the thirteen colonies in the word box based on the location as New England, Middle and Southern Colonies and write them in the appropriate columns.
+Categorize the thirteen colonies in the word box based on the location as New England, Middle and Southern Colonies and write them in the appropriate columns of this pdf.
 Grouping the colonies help learn their similarities.

 The goal here is to help children recall from memory the capital of each colony.
 A list of capitals is provided in the word box.
-Read the names of the colonies, pick their capitals from the word box and write them beside the colony to complete the worksheet.
+Read the names of the colonies, pick their capitals from the word box and write them beside the colony to complete the pdf worksheet.

 An extremely competitive economic philosophy pushed European nations to acquire as many colonies as they could in America.
 Get children to research a little more about each colony and know who founded the colony and match the colony to its founder.

 A pattern of jobs and industries emerged in colonial America according to the different regions.
 Read the descriptions and choose the occupation in this MCQ worksheet and learn about the jobs in the colonies.

-Equip 6th grade and 7th grade students with this chart that helps compare the colonies and find out how they differ from each other in terms of climate, religion, occupation, reasons for settlement, form of government and more.
+Equip 6th grade and 7th grade students with this printable chart that helps compare the colonies and find out how they differ from each other in terms of climate, religion, occupation, reasons for settlement, form of government and more.

-Hidden in this 14 x 14 word search grid are the names of the thirteen colonies.
+Hidden in this pdf 14 x 14 word search grid are the names of the thirteen colonies.
 Let the explorers look for the names of the colonies letter by letter, horizontally and vertically and hone their spelling skills in the process.

 Put on your thinking caps, and get prepared to solve this bunch of exciting colonial-America riddles.
 Read the descriptions, guess the name of the colony, and reiterate a few facts about each of the thirteen colonies.